-We often hear of human trafficking but often dismiss it as something that happens overseas.
-No matter where you are in the United States, sex trafficking is happening right in your backyard.
+Human trafficking is often dismissed as something that happens overseas, but it is a growing epidemic in America too.
+Douglas & London can help victims get compensation from those who turned a blind eye.
 There are so many cases that are happening across every state and human trafficking for sexual exploitation and/or forced labor has been described as the fastest growing crime in the world by the Department of Defense and other organizations.

 Here, in the United States, more than 49,000 total cases of human trafficking have been reported to humantraffickinghotline.org over the past 10 years and they receive an average of 150 phone calls per day.
 Those cases are defined as “situations of human trafficking” so those cases may involve more than one victim.

 There are multiple types or sex trafficking from escort services, residential or outdoor solicitation to combinations of sex and labor trafficking which include illicit massage businesses, bars, strip clubs and other illicit activities.

 Human trafficking is defined as:

 “The recruitment, transportation, transfer, harboring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.”